Last updated on Nov 3rd, 2022 at 04:11 pm

-Are you looking to get a website designed but not sure which service to ask about?
+Do you know the difference between web design and web development?
+Perhaps you are you looking to get a website designed but not sure which service to ask about.
 Or maybe you’re interested in a career with a web company but aren’t sure which path to take.
 So you’re wondering, what’s the difference between web design and web development?

 This is one of the most common questions we see related to websites.
-So we decided to help you out and break it down for you.
+So we decided to address this frequently asked question and break it down for you.
 Let’s get started…

 What is web design?